 What is Dango?

 Dango (団子) is a one of the most iconic wagashi, or Japanese sweets, that could ever exist.
-Dango are round dumplings made from glutinous rice flour (mochiko) that come on a bamboo skewer.
+Japanese dango are round dumplings made from glutinous rice flour (mochiko) that come on a bamboo skewer.
 There are usually three to five dango balls on every skewer.
 They are often coated in red bean paste (anko) or other toppings, such as a sweet soy sauce syrup.
 Dango are soft and chewy and deserving of their acclaim in the world of Japanese snacks.
 The best thing about dango is that they’re a perfect portable street snack because of their lollipop-like stick they’re pierced on!

 What is Mochi?